 The transportation sector remains the largest source of GHG emissions in the State.
-Direct emissions from vehicle tailpipe, off-road transportation sources, intrastate aviation, etc., account for 40 percent^a of statewide emissions in 2018.
-Transportation emissions decreased in 2018 compared to the previous year, which is the first year over year decrease since 2013.
-Emissions from the electricity sector account for 15 percent of the inventory and showed a slight increase in 2018 due to less hydropower.
-The industrial sector trend has been relatively flat in recent years and remains at 21 percent of the inventory.
+Direct emissions from vehicle tailpipe, off-road transportation sources, intrastate aviation, etc., account for almost 40 percenta of statewide emissions in 2019.
+When emissions from extracting, refining and moving transportation fuels in California are included, transportation is responsible for over 50 percent of statewide emissions in 2019.
+Continuing the downward trend from 2018, transportation emissions decreased 3.5 MMTCO2e in 2019, only being outpaced by electricity, which reduced emissions by 4.3 MMTCO2e in 2019.
+Emissions from the electricity sector account for 14 percent of the inventory and have shown a substantial decrease in 2019 due to increases in renewables.
+The industrial sector trend has been relatively flat in recent years, but also saw a decrease in 2019, about 1 MMTCO2e.
+Commercial & residential emissions saw an increase of 2.4 MMTCO2e from more natural gas use.
 Emissions from high-GWP gases have continued to increase as they replace ODS that are being phased out under the 1987 Montreal Protocol [5].
 Emissions from other sectors have remained relatively constant in recent years.
 Figure 3 shows an overview of the emission trends by Scoping Plan sector.
-Figure 4 breaks out 2018 emissions by sector into an additional level of sub-sector categories.
+Figure 4 breaks out 2019 emissions by sector into additional level of sub-sector categories.